ericmjl/Network-Analysis-Made-Simple/notebooks/learn-more.md

 === "Network Science"

-    This is a book by Prof. Albert Laszlo-Barabasi, and is freely available [online].
+    This is a book by Prof. Albert-Laszlo Barabasi, and is freely available [online].
     In it, he explores network analysis from the perspective of an applied academic discipline, showing universal properties and processes that underly networks.